 One-liner (14 Words)

 As would be expected from a former manager of the Web Standards Project, Aaron Gustafson is passionate about web standards and accessibility.
-He has been working on the Web for two decades now and is a web standards advocate at Microsoft, working closely with their browser team.
-He penned the seminal book on progressive enhancement, Adaptive Web Design, and writes about whatever’s on his mind at aaron-gustafson.com.
+He’s been working on the Web for over two decades now and is a web standards advocate at Microsoft.
+In addition to working closely with the Edge team, Aaron works with partners on Progressive Web Apps, with a focus on cross-platform compatibility.
+He penned the seminal book on progressive enhancement, Adaptive Web Design, and has been known to have some opinions, many of which you can read at aaron-gustafson.com.

 Full Bio (199 Words)